When preparing an application for one of the fellowships below, please refer to the External Fellowship Application Policy and Procedure information.

 Deadline: NDSU Campus deadline is September 1

-For information and application: NDSU students must apply through the office of International Programs.
-Lisa Hauk (231-7895 or Lisa.Hauck@ndsu.edu) is the Fulbright Program Advisor and can assist you with understanding the Fulbright US Student Program and putting your application together.
+For information and application: NDSU students must apply through the College of Graduate and Interdisciplinary Studies.
+Lisa Hauck (231-7033 or Lisa.Hauck@ndsu.edu) is the Fulbright Program Advisor for graduate students and can assist you with understanding the Fulbright US Student Program and putting your application together.
 You are encouraged to make contact as soon as possible to discuss the process and your plans.

 Government of France/US French Embassy—Office of Science and Technology